-The same effect for a person running, which performs a sudden right turn in the corner.
+The same effect for a person running, which performing a sudden right turn in the corner.

-With averaging, positions (blue and grey dots): the corner will be 'cut short' in the visualisation.
+With averaging, positions (blue and grey dots).
+The corner will be 'cut short' in the visualisation.

-Increasing the amount of samples per second does improve a bit.
+Increasing the amount of samples per second helps a little bit.
 Most OEM's use (flawed) averaging.